Nekroze/codeforthought/chapter/rtfm.rst

 code itself.
 Writing or enhancing documentation is also a great way to learn how someone elses project works.
 It is also a good introduction on how to contribute to open source projects.

+Documentation generally comes in two forms; comments and docs.
+Comments are pieces of text that are inside the source code itself and is only viewed by people looking at that code.
+Docs are sometimes, but not always, also included in the source code and are turned into readable documentation for the public.
+This can be done in multiple ways, nowadays the most common way is to generate a website out of the docs and publicly publish that website... much the same way this book is written.
+Actually that's exactly how this book is written.